SewerynKaminski/AdventOfCode/year2021/day25/README.md

 Your puzzle answer was 598.

 The first half of this puzzle is complete!
-It provides one gold star: *
+It provides one gold star: :star:

 # --- Part Two ---